Anut-py/Anut-py/README.md

 The last project was made with [PYee1999](https://github.com/PYee1999) and [CYee3589](https://github.com/CYee3589).

 It was organized by [Beltran02148](https://github.com/Beltran02148).
 The source code can be found [here](https://github.com/PYee1999/sequence-hackathon).

+I am also working on an application called the Wealth Management Platform.
+It is under development.
+I am working with the people mentioned above and [lesteryee](https://github.com/lesteryee).
+The website is live at https://wealth-mp.github.io/wmp.